GustavoBelaunde2004/BuyHive-backend/DEPLOYMENT.md

 # BuyHive Backend - Deployment Guide

-This guide covers deploying BuyHive backend to Railway using Docker.
+This guide covers deploying BuyHive backend to **Railway** using Docker.
+The application is deployed entirely on Railway - no AWS infrastructure is required for deployment.

 ## Prerequisites